A Croatia Itinerary of 14 days is a trip everyone should consider taking.

 Day 8-10: Split (2 nights)

 Diocletian’s Palace is a beautiful ruin to check out.
 It’s really tall and there are costumed Roman soldiers waiting to take pictures with you at the base.
-Ha!
+That was fun to see!

 We enjoyed walking along the promenade and checked out the local market that was selling all sorts of yummy-looking Croatian goodies.
 Jackson and I got some fried fish and ate while we people watched, it was lovely.

-Be sure to check out Park Šuma Marjan, it’s a nice break from the bustle of the city and you can get some gorgeous views of the sea.
+Be sure to check out Park Šuma Marjan while on your Croatia itinerary, it’s a nice break from the bustle of the city and you can get some gorgeous views of the sea.

 Day 10: Travel from Split to Brela

-Here’s another treat: this drive along the Dalmatian Coast.
+Here’s another treat: this drive along the Dalmatian Coast on your 2 week Croatia itinerary.
 Even thinking about how beautiful it is makes me filled with longing to go back.
 Lucky you.
 Plus, it’s only a little more than an hour from Split.
 Your Croatia Itinerary 14 Days just got even more delightful, friend.

 Day 10-12: Brela (2 nights)